-Filing a Work Place Injury Claim: The Ins and Outs
+Filing a Work Injury Claim: The Ins and Outs

 When you’ve been hurt on the job, the last thing you should have to worry about is money.
 You shouldn’t have to deal with the costs of medical treatment, the wages you’re losing, or any other financial pain.
 You should be able to focus on recovering and healing from your injuries.
 Thankfully, if your employer carries workers’ compensation insurance, you may be able to do just that.
 In many cases, the insurance provider will take care of your medical bills, lost wages, and more, so you can recover in peace.
-Unfortunately, not all employers carry workers’ comp insurance, and even if they do, it doesn’t cover all types of injuries.
-In this case, if you’re hurt on the job and workers’ comp won’t help, it’s time to take legal action and file a work place injury claim.
+Unfortunately, not all employers carry workers’ comp insurance, and even if they do, it sometimes doesn’t cover all types of injuries.
+If you’re hurt on the job and workers’ comp won’t help, it may be time to take legal action and file a work injury claim.

-A work place injury claim can ensure you’re compensated for all the expenses and costs you’ve had to incur from your accident.
+A work injury claim or personal injury claim is a legal claim filed in civil court in the event of a work related injury not fully covered by worker’s compensation.
+It also differs from a workers compensation claim in that it also can include punitive damages.
+A work injury claim can help ensure you’re compensated for all the expenses and costs you’ve had to incur from your accident.
 It can cover your medical bills, pay your wages while you’re away recovering, and even cover transportation costs to and from your treatments.

 - Any medical expense you incur, including current costs, prescription expenses, and any treatments you expect in the future, such as rehabilitation, therapy, and more.